arcataroger/awesome-engineering-games/README.md

 * 🎮 = Has full or partial controller support
 * 🆓 = Free to play (possibly with in-app purchases)

-All games have "Very Positive" overall reviews on Steam, meaning >= 80% of 50+ reviewers liked it.
+All games have at least "Very Positive" overall reviews on Steam, meaning >= 80% of 50+ reviewers liked it.

 # Table of Contents